maxine-ellah/Tongue/README.md

-# tongue
+# Tongue

-language learning app to help new migrants practice pronounciation.
+A language learning app to help new migrants practice pronounciation.

 # App link